howlol1/sql-sakiladb-exercises/README.md

-# SQL Data Analysis exercises on sakila database.
+# SQL Data Analysis exercises on sakila database in MySQL.

 ### Before running the queries make sure sakila database is installed.